CyberFlameGO/svnpython/Doc/library/smtplib.rst

    and ESMTP options suppressed.

    This method will return normally if the mail is accepted for at least one recipient.
-Otherwise it will throw an exception.
-That is, if this method does not throw an exception, then someone should get your mail.
-If this method does not throw an exception, it returns a dictionary, with one entry for each recipient that was refused.
+Otherwise it will raise an exception.
+That is, if this method does not raise an exception, then someone should get your mail.
+If this method does not raise an exception, it returns a dictionary, with one entry for each recipient that was refused.
 Each entry contains a tuple of the SMTP error code and the accompanying error message sent by the server.